 Recently at work I responded to a chaotic situation.
-It started out as an “Officer in Trouble” call…the one we never want to hear.
+It started out as an “Officer in Trouble” call.
 That’s the call that is saved for only the most dire situations.
-When a fellow cop airs that code, every other cop within 10 miles (regardless of jurisdiction) rolls out.
+When a fellow cop airs that code, every other cop within about 10 miles (regardless of jurisdiction) rolls out.
 And by “roll out”, I mean move heaven and earth to get to the scene as quickly as possible because one of his co-workers is likely getting hurt or killed.

-A Sergeant from a neighboring agency put out that call last week.
+A police sergeant from a neighboring agency put out that call last week.
 When the call aired I was only about a quarter of a mile away.
 Light up the roof.
 Hit the siren.
 Go.

-I was the first backup car on scene and drove into a mess that consisted of a woman screaming “rape”, a guy wearing sweat pants with a badge in his hand, a uniformed police officer, and a man with a CCW permit holding a gun.
+I was the first backup car on scene and drove into a mess that consisted of a woman screaming “rape”, a guy wearing sweat pants with a badge in his hand, a uniformed police officer, and an unknown man holding a gun.
 Several of these characters were fighting on the ground in the middle of a busy four-lane road.

 The uniformed cop who put out the call and I got things handled pretty quickly.
 No one was seriously hurt and a crisis was averted; but let me back up a little and explain how this all came about….

 A woman stole a couple very expensive purses from a department store and ran out into the parking lot.
 Unbeknownst to her, she was being watched by store loss prevention officers.
 One of the officers identified himself and ordered her to stop.
 He gave chase when she didn’t.
 The loss prevention officer was dressed as an inconspicuous shopper to better blend in.
 He was wearing sweat pants and a T-shirt.

 He caught up with the thief in the parking lot and tackled her.
 She began striking him in the face with her closed fist and was able to break away and begin running.
 Even though the store employee was taller than the criminal, she outweighed him by at least 20 pounds.